 The shares from the different filing blocs are not far away from those observed for the filings in each Office as presented in Fig. 4.2.
-However, comparison of the figures shows that the shares by domestic origin within the numbers of patent grants at EPO and JPO are slightly higher than the comparable shares within the numbers of applications filed, while for 2006 the USPTO's share is slightly lower.
+However, comparison of the figures shows that the shares by domestic origin within the numbers of patent grants at EPO and JPO are slightly higher than the comparable shares within the numbers of applications filed.
+At the three offices, the shares of Japanese origin patents are higher than the corresponding share in applications.

-The breakdown of patentees by numbers of patents granted is shown in Fig. 4.7.
+The breakdown of patentees by numbers of patents granted and origin is shown in Fig. 4.7.